opensearch-project/documentation-website/_search-plugins/retrieve-specific-fields.md

 # Retrieve specific fields

-When you run a basic search in OpenSearch, by default, the original JSON objects that were used during indexing are also returned for each hit.
-It is returned under `_source` field in the response.
-This can be very large amount of data that is being transferred through network without adding any additional benefit to the user, increasing latency and cost.
+When you run a basic search in OpenSearch, by default, the original JSON objects that were used during indexing are also returned in response for each hit under the `_source` field.
+This can be large amounts of data that is being transferred through network without adding any additional benefit to the user, increasing latency and cost.
 There are different ways to limit the responses to only the required information.

+---

+#### Table of contents
+1. TOC
+{:toc}

+---

-## disabling `_source`
+## Disabling _source

 You can include `"_source": false` line in the search request to prevent the `_source` field from being included in the response.
 See following example: